 1994 the Kin-Com AP single chair touch screen system is released.
 This system would remain the 'gold standard' system for many years to come.
 It's innovative touch screen technology and automatic positioning of a single chair which could be set flat to create a bed/table would signal the future of isokinetic design.
 To date the design fundamentally remains as the best overall footprint for an isokinetics system.
 The touch screen allowed faster setup of subjects and automated mixed protocols with good feedback.
 The system allowed isokinetic, isotonic, isometric and cpm modes with a powered cpm mode for rehabilitation of stiff joints.
 This machine is the origional design we now all know and love.
 It remains the industry standard.
 Later Biodex were to buy the Kin-Com brand to make use of it's many innovations.

 In 1995 Lumex released the Cybex NORM a single chair / dynamometer configuration, after extensive study of the industry design of T-base and elbow-based machines with tethered computer carts.
 The engineers and product specialists developed a superior and patented sliding chair / fixed dynamometer configuration with integrated computer system.

-With the advent of the new multi joint single chair sysytems the main manufacturers decided to rationalise the attachments to the main unit.
-Biodex and Kin-Com both decided to make a foot plate for the leg press movement whilst cybex made a plug in unit.
+With the advent of the new multi joint single chair systems the main manufacturers decided to rationalize the attachments to the main unit.
+Biodex and Kin-Com both decided to make a foot plate for the leg press movement whilst Cybex made a plug in unit.